addok/addok/docs/config.md

     LICENCE = {'source': 'licence', 'source2': 'licence2'}

 #### LOG_QUERIES (boolean)
-Turn this to `True` to log every query received and firt result if any. *Note: only the queries are logged, not any of the other received data.*
+Turn this to `True` to log every query received and first result if any. *Note: only the queries are logged, not any of the other received data.*

     LOG_QUERIES = False